Frequently asked questions

 How will water be obtained for the mine?

-Water use for the mine will not compete with water required for horticulture in the Lindenow Valley.
+Water use for the mine will not compete with water required for summer irrigation of horticulture in the Lindenow Valley.

 The Environment Effects Statement will provide further detail on water supply options once they are fully investigated and will describe a preferred option.